shafin027/PDF-Opener/README.md

 Open a PDF:
 Click on any PDF link (e.g., example.com/sample.pdf).
-The extension will cancel the download and open the PDF in a new tab.
+The extension will cancel the download and open the PDF in the existing tab.

 # About the Creator: